“You have never been willing to admit to yourself that I might have feelings.”

 So — wait, what?
 They had the pit, and the rats, and the meat, and the pendulum, and the painted figures, and the pitchers of water, and now the stone walls have turned into moving iron plates?
 Who signed off on this project?

 I swear to god, if Edgar Allen Poe had written a prequel that was just 200 pages of minutes from the Inquisition budget committee meetings, it would be my favorite book of all time.
 Just think about the staff expenditures in constructing and maintaining this Disneyland of death, it’s unreal.
 Architects and bricklayers and painters and mechanics and craft services and rat wranglers.
 And then it turns out they had the wrong guy anyway, and they let him go.
 It’s heartbreaking.
-I don’t know if they ever caught the real guy.
+I don’t know if they ever actually got their hands on the real guy.
 I bet they didn’t even try.

 Monday: Death and Taxes.